LEFTeyex/warmup/README.md

 ## Description

-A Warmup Scheduler for Pytorch to achieve the warmup learning rate at the beginning of training.
+A Warmup Scheduler for Pytorch to make the warmup learning rate change at the beginning of training.

 ## setup

+Notice: need to install pytorch>=1.1.0 manually. \
+The official website of pytorch is: https://pytorch.org/

+Then install as follows:

 ```
 pip install warmup_scheduler_pytorch